How Green is your Business? We explore ideas for developing, promoting and complying with a green identity and some of the benefits that come with it.

 Also, try to think of local businesses with a green focus, this could be not-for-profit organizations, community groups or NGOs.
 Doing a search in your local area can pull up interesting results, and you can find groups that tie in with your own business outreach aims.
 Whether it’s helping a local organic garden get off the ground, renovating buildings for a school, or working with a youth summer scheme, the opportunities out there are endless.

-Think creatively to, you could organize staff socials with a green focus.
+Think creatively too; you could organize staff socials with a green focus.
 Raise some money for a local cause with a staff event, or offer employees time off in lieu for taking part in charitable activities with a green purpose.
-All this can be used as excellent marketing material for your corporate blog, as well as for around the office to create an esprit de corps.
+All this can be used as excellent marketing material for your corporate blog, as well as for around the office to create a great company culture.

 What can I do to show it?

 Becoming a green business offers a fantastic opportunity to involve staff in the creative process too.
 Why not hold a short meeting and ask your employees how they would like to contribute?
 Or come up with a list of everything you use in the business that could be amended to become greener.
 Being a green business is increasingly about employee behavior.
-In a service led economy, your employees may be your businesses biggest asset.
-So implementing systemic change might be about appliance usage, habits in the office space, and corporate culture.
+In a service led economy, your employees may be your business' biggest asset.
+So implementing systemic change might be about appliance usage, habits in the office space, or even how they get to work.

 2016 has been an important year for climate action, with CEOs from companies around the world backing strong climate deals.
 Sectors ranging from financial, to oil, to fashion, are advocating increased awareness of carbon emissions and climate change.
 Some companies are taking this further, taking direct action to implement green strategies in their business.
 Don’t allow your competitors to get ahead of the game, it’s time to lead the way yourself.